Alaames/Alaames/README.md

 - 👋 Hi, I’m @Alaames
-- 👀 I’m interested in Computer science and IT
+- 👀 I’m interested in Computer science and AI
-- 🌱 I’m currently learning web development